conan-io/docs/reference/conanfile/attributes.rst

         self.cpp_info.components["LibF"].libs = ["libf"]
         self.cpp_info.components["LibF"].requires = ["LibD", "LibE"]

-For a consumers and generators, the order of the libraries from this components graph will be:
+For consumers and generators, the order of the libraries from this components graph will be:

 .. code-block:: python